S.L. Benfica in international football: Latin Cup and European rise

 The following season, Benfica defeated Stade Dudelange 18–0 on aggregate, establishing a European record for biggest win on aggregate.
 However, in the quarter-finals, they suffered a record home defeat to Manchester United and were eliminated.
 After one year competing in the Inter-Cities Fairs Cup, Benfica returned to the European Cup and reached their fifth final in 1968.
 After eliminating Juventus 3–0 in the semi-finals, Benfica faced Manchester United at Wembley Stadium on 29 May 1968.
 Bobby Charlton opened the score, but Jaime Graça equalised on the 79th minute.
 Near the end of regular time, Eusébio squandered a one-on-one chance against Alex Stepney and the match went to extra time, where three goals in eight minutes gave the English side their first European title.

-In the following season, Benfica were stopped in the quarter-finals by Johan Cruijff's Ajax after a replay played in Paris.
+In the following season, Benfica were stopped in the quarter-finals by Johan Cruyff's Ajax after a replay played in Paris.
 After beating Ajax 3–1 in Amsterdam and losing by the same score in Lisbon in the return leg, Benfica were eventually eliminated after conceding three goals in extra time in the replay, held in Paris.
-The match is often described as a symbolic “passing of the torch”: Benfica, one of the dominant forces in European football during the 1960s, twice European Cup winners and five-time finalists, were seen as yielding the stage to the rising Ajax led by Cruijff and Rinus Michels side that would shape the following decade.
+The match is often described as a symbolic “passing of the torch”: Benfica, one of the dominant forces in European football during the 1960s, twice European Cup winners and five-time finalists, were seen as yielding the stage to the rising Ajax led by Cruyff and Rinus Michels side that would shape the following decade.